NicoOhler/Notes/Psychology/Body Language Cues.md

 			+ reach into each other (with or without touching)
 			+ light touches
 			+ give/hand people something
-+ highly manipulative
-	+ move hand in circular motion
-		+ makes people nod => people think they agree with you
 + subconsciousness is great at reading subtle cues
 + questions to connect with someone
 	+ "Are you working on anything exciting recently?"